Gamerexde/Codedor/README.md

-# Codedor
+# Codeedor
 Simple codedoor for opencomputers!

 ## Introduction
 This script allows users to open doors using codes and username, the code can be changed using notepad ++ or "edit codedoor.lua" ingame!
-This is an simple code and it is not a profecional one.
+This is an simple code and it is not a profeccional one.

 ## How to install?
 You can donwload it and install ingame floppy disk or